oreoluwa212/lifePlus-webapp/README.md

 ### Healthcare Facilities
 As a healthcare facility, you can:
 - Sign up or sign in to your account
-- View nearby blood centers and available appointments
+- View donors scheduled appointments
-- Schedule appointments to receive blood donations
+- Accept appointments to receive blood donations
 - Connect with blood donors and communicate donation needs

 ## How to Use